ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 # Origin Story

-There is no reason why you should ever hard-code fake requests get responses for testing a variety of REST API calls.
+There is no reason why you should ever hard-code faked get responses for testing a variety of REST API calls.

 **_None._**